 Interesting facts about black holes

-- If you fell into a black hole, theory has long suggested that gravity would stretch you out like spaghetti.
-Don't worry; your death would come before you reached singularity.
+- If you fell into a black hole, theory has long suggested that gravity would stretch you out like spaghetti, though your death would come before you reached singularity.
 But a 2012 study in Nature suggests that quantum effects would cause the event horizon to act much like a wall of fire, instantly burning anyone to death.

 - Black holes do not "suck."
 Suction is caused by pulling something into a vacuum, which the massive black hole definitely is not.
 Instead, objects fall into them.

 - The first object considered to be a black hole is Cygnus X-1.
-Rockets carrying Geiger counters discovered eight new x-ray sources.
-In 1971, scientists detected radio emission coming from Cygnus X-1, and a massive hidden companion was found and identified as a black hole.
+Rockets carrying Geiger counters discovered eight new X-ray sources.
+In 1971, scientists detected radio emissions coming from Cygnus X-1, and a massive hidden companion was found and identified as a black hole.

 - Cygnus X-1 was the subject of a 1974 friendly wager between Stephen Hawking and a fellow physicist Kip Thorne, with Hawking betting that the source was not a black hole.
 In 1990, he conceded defeat.
 [VIDEO: Final Nail in Stephen Hawking's Cygnus X-1 Bet?]